 The time comes to hoist Effie up for Bonnie to pull into the vent.
 If anyone tried to do this to Effie back when I first met her, she would have been horrified by the very thought of such behavior.
 But quickly I raise her up.
 I am actually surprised that I could lift her at all.
 Although since her imprisonment I doubt she's been eating as well as she used to.

 I see Bonnie's arms reach down even further than they did the last time.
 Effie must be holding her legs.
-I jump and her hands grab me by my wrists.
+Spinging upward as high as I can, Bonnie's hands grab me by my wrists.
 There can't be more than a few seconds left at this point.
-Bonnie hoists me up.
+Immediately Bonnie hoists me up.
 She's panicking so she's not as careful with me as she was with Effie.
 I shoot straight up in to the vent landing on top of the two of them.
 For a moment we remain still, piled up and crammed together.
 I just hope we haven't been seen.

 "Well I don't hear an alarm so we must have done it," Bonnie says.
 "I don't hear any guards either."
 A wave of relief hits me, and I feel my body relax.
 We are going to be okay, but we need to get out of here fast.